-When the connection to SIP Server 1 has been restored, the following workflow occurs (not depicted in Figure 12):
+When the connection to SIP Server 1 has been restored, the following workflow occurs (not depicted in the HA Windows NLB Cluster Configuration After a Primary Server is Disconnected figure, above):

-1. The SCS detects that the connection to SIP Server 1 host has been restored.

-- 2. The SCS discovers that both SIP Servers are running in primary mode. - 3.
+- 1. The SCS detects that the connection to SIP Server 1 host has been restored. - 2.
+The SCS discovers that both SIP Servers are running in primary mode. - 3.
 Through LCA, the SCS instructs SIP Server 1, whose connection was just restored, to go into backup mode. - 4.
-The SCS generates a log message with Event ID 00-5151, to indicate that SIP Server 1 has changed to backup mode. - 5.
-The SCS activates an Alarm Condition, which executes an associated Alarm Reaction script. - 6.
-The Alarm Reaction script triggers the Cluster control script that is configured as application. - 7.
-The SCS instructs LCA to launch the Cluster control script on SIP Server 1. - 8.
+SIP Server 1 instructs LCA to launch the Cluster control script on its own host. - 5.
 The Cluster control script runs on SIP Server 1, and the Virtual IP port is disabled.